jameskaupert/learning-stuff/aws-ccp-exampro/11-storage.md

 - S3 One-Zone-IA = still fast.
 Objects only exist in 1 AZ.
 Availability is 99.5%.
 Cheaper than standard IA by 20%.
 Data could get destroyed.
 Retrieval fee applied
 - S3 Glacier = long term storage.
 Retrieval of data can take minutes to hours, but is very cheap storage
 - S3 Glacier Deep Archive = lowest cost storage class.
 Retrieval time is 12 hours

+## AWS Snow Family

+Snow family -> storage and compute devices used to physically move data in or out of the cloud when moving data over the internet or private connection is too slow, difficult, or costly

+Snowcone - two sizes (8TB storage on HHD and 14TB storage on SSD) Snowball Edge - two types (storage optimized with more memory 80TB, and compute optimized 39.5TB) Snowmobile - tractor trailer with 100PB of storage, scalable to exabytes with multiple trucks

+Data is delivered to S3